woodard/libabigail/doc/manuals/abipkgdiff.rst

     the :ref:`default suppression specification files
     <abipkgdiff_default_supprs_label>` are loaded .

+  * ``--linux-kernel-abi-whitelist | --lkaw`` <*path-to-whitelist*>

+    When comparing two Linux kernel RPM packages, this option points to the white list of names of ELF symbols of functions and variables that must be compared for ABI changes.
+That white list is called a "Linux kernel ABI white list".

+    Any other function or variable which ELF symbol are not present in that white list will not be considered by the ABI comparison process.

+    If this option is not provided -- thus if no white list is provided -- then the ABI of all publicly defined and exported functions and global variables by the Linux Kernel binaries are compared.

+  * ``--lkaw-pkg`` <*path-to-whitelist-package*>

+    When comparing two Linux kernel RPM packages, this option points an RPM package containining several white lists of names of ELF symbols of functions and variables that must be compared for ABI changes.
+Those white lists are called "Linux kernel ABI white lists".

+    From the content of that white list package, this program then chooses the appropriate Linux kernel ABI white list to consider when comparing the ABI of Linux kernel binaries contained in the Linux kernel packages provided on the command line.

+    That choosen Linux kernel ABI white list contains the list of names of ELF symbols of functions and variables that must be compared for ABI changes.

+    Any other function or variable which ELF symbol are not present in that white list will not be considered by the ABI comparison process.

+    If this option is not provided -- thus if no white list is provided -- then the ABI of all publicly defined and exported functions and global variables by the Linux Kernel binaries are compared.

+  * ``--no-unreferenced-symbols``

+    In the resulting report, do not display change information about function and variable symbols that are not referenced by any debug information.
+Note that for these symbols not referenced by any debug information, the change information displayed is either added or removed symbols.

   * ``--no-show-locs``

    Do not show information about where in the *second shared library*